rasmat001/Rasa_Portfolio/README.md

 - [Dashboard](https://lookerstudio.google.com/s/oy-xRp5uNXs) (Looker Studio), [Query](https://github.com/rasmat001/Rasa_Portfolio/blob/main/queries/Time%20to%20Purchase%20(Product).sql)

-Main findings:
+Key findings:
 - Median time to purchase is 18 minutes
-- A user spends longest time (10min) between adding first item to the cart and starting checkout
+- A user spends the longest time (10min) between adding the first item to the cart and starting the checkout
 - It takes 4 min to complete a purchase after adding payment info.
 To improve customer experience we could investigate how to shorten this time

 ![](/images/time_to_purchase_funnel.jpg)